-Cash Fair value

-Accounts receivable and other assets Amortized cost

-Investments Fair value

-Accounts payable and accrued liabilities Amortized cost

-Long-term debt Amortized cost
+Cash Fair value Accounts receivable and other assets Amortized cost Accounts payable and accrued liabilities Amortized cost Long-term debt Amortized cost

-The fair value of investments is determined by the market value of investments.
-Transaction costs are expensed as incurred.
 The carrying value of cash, accounts receivable and other assets, accounts payable and accrued liabilities approximate respective fair values due to their relatively short term maturity.
 The carrying value of long-term debt approximate fair value due to the terms and conditions of the borrowing arrangements compared to current market conditions of similar items.